WesleyLuk90/ffxiv-vr/README.md

 ## Instructions

-1. Disable GShade and ReShade, they might cause crashes with this plugin
+1. Completely delete GShade and ReShade, check that the DLL files have been removed from your FFXIV folder, they might cause crashes with this plugin
 2. Add `https://raw.githubusercontent.com/WesleyLuk90/ffxiv-vr/refs/heads/master/PluginRepo/pluginmaster.json` as a custom plugin repo in Dalamud settings
 3. Install the FFXIV VR plugin
 4. If you're using SteamVR enable `Dalamud Settings > Wait for plugins before game loads` and restart the game